3.9 Start-up funding for young entrepreneurs

 The second is Grants for Entrepreneurship Promotion.
 This grant is for borrowers under the Entrepreneurship Promotion Fund and can be used to partially cover salaries (up to EUR 7 230.50 by all beneficiaries of the Entrepreneurship Promotion Fund (except social enterprises), but the priority is given to those entrepreneurs who belong to a social priority group, including youth entrepreneurs (29 years old and younger) as well as entrepreneurs starting from unemployment, entrepreneurs with a disability and entrepreneurs over the age of 50; and up to EUR 5 792.40 by all other entrepreneurs)- these entrepreneurs can get bigger amount of money than others for the funding partial payment of salaries.

-The Lithuanian Labour Exchange provides two subsidies.
+The Employment Service provides two subsidies.
 First, a targeted subsidy is offered to youth entrepreneurs (or entrepreneurs with a disability) to support business start-up.
-It provides up to LTL 41 000 (approximately EUR 11 875) and up to 50 hours of training are offered through Enterprise Lithuania, which would be expected to increase their chances of starting a sustainable business.
+It provides up to approximately EUR 19 000 and up to 50 hours of training are offered through Enterprise Lithuania, which would be expected to increase their chances of starting a sustainable business.
 If recipients of this grant close down they may be required to partially or fully repay the grant.
 If the start-up ceases operations during the first year, 100% of the subsidy must be returned or 80% during the second year and 50% during the third year.
 The aim of this approach is to motivate the entrepreneurs so that they work to be successful in order to not have to repay the grant.
 There is merit to this approach, but it is not clear how an entrepreneur that faces disadvantages due to their personal characteristics (i.e. their age or a disability) would be expected to pay back a large sum of money.

 The second subsidy is a small grant that can be used towards covering the costs of a business license, social security contributions or medical insurance.
-The monthly grant is up to LTL 250 (approximately EUR 70), depending on the region.
+The monthly grant is up to approximately EUR 70, depending on the region.
 Approximately 4 000 youth entrepreneurs received this subsidy during the first half of 2014.

 Despite the availability of these grants for youth entrepreneurs, it is clear that there is a trend towards the use of loans or loan guarantees to support youth entrepreneurs.
 This is highlighted in the Entrepreneurship Action Plan 2014-2020 which emphasises the role of these instruments under the second objective.